soos3d/alphanotes-docs/src/features.md

 ## Available features

-### 📹 Video Summary

-- **What it does:** Offers a structured and detailed summary of videos specially optimized for educational content.
-- **Who it's for:** Users who need a quick understanding of a YouTube video's content without the need to watch it entirely.
-- **How to use:** Request a video summary by providing the YouTube URL.

 ### 📝 Generate Notes or Study Aids

 - **What it does:** Generates detailed and structured study aids, including essential highlights, definitions, recommendations, and quizzes.
-- **Who it's for:** Students and learners aiming to create comprehensive study materials from a video's content.
+- **Who it's for:** Students and learners aiming to create comprehensive study materials from a articles's content.
-- **How to use:** Ask for study notes or aids from a particular video URL.
+- **How to use:** Ask for study notes or aids from a particular URL.

 ### 💻 Summarize GitHub Repositories